 This is My Community Resources

-This is My Community posters, postcards, and buttons address the issue of bisexual exclusion in LGBTQ communities.
+This is My Community posters, postcards, and buttons address the issue of bisexual exclusion in LGBT2SQ communities.
 The four posters provide visibility to bisexual mothers, bisexual trans people, racialized bisexual people, two-spirited people and bisexual youth.
 There are also postcards in the same series, as well as “B” for bisexual pride buttons available.

 Rainbow Health Ontario also offers a training session to health and social service providers that gives an overview of the unique issues, needs and experiences of bisexual people, including myths and stereotypes, the impact of biphobia, relationship dynamics, and health disparities.
 To learn more about this and other RHO trainings, visit our Training page.